rocknsm/rock-docs/docs/install/media.md

 # Install Media

 If there’s one thing that should be carried away from the installation section, it's this:

 RockNSM has been designed to be used as a security distribution, not a package or a suite of tools.
 It’s built from the ground up and the ONLY SUPPORTED INSTALL IS THE OFFICIAL ISO.

-Yes, one can clone the project and run the Ansible on some bespoke CentOS build, and you may have great success... but you've **voided the warranty**.
+Yes, one can clone the project and run the Ansible components on some bespoke CentOS build, and you may have great success... but you've **voided the warranty**.
 Providing a clean product that makes supporting submitted issues is important to us.
 The ISO addresses most use cases.

 ## Download